QPAD QH-90 Review

 - Solid aluminum construction for durability and stability

-- Super-soft padded leather headband and velour padding on cups for maximum comfort
+- Super-soft padded leather headband and leather padding on cups

 - Closed cup design on QH-90 for enhanced bass-reproduction and sound leakage